datastaxdevs/workshop-graphql-netflix/README.md

 }
 ```

+* Use the arrow in the middle of the screen to execute the query

 [🏠 Back to Table of Contents](#table-of-content)

 ## 5. Retrieving list of values

-✅ In GraphQL Playground, not changing tab (yeah) list values from the table with the following command.
+✅ In GraphQL Playground, not changing tab (yeah) list values from the table with the following query.

 ```yaml
 query getAllGenre {